1940 El Centro earthquake: Damage

-The event caused significant damage in the towns of Brawley, Imperial, El Centro, Calexico and Mexicali and was responsible for the deaths of nine people.
-Imperial appeared to receive the most damage and was described as "razed" with at least 80% of the buildings in that city being damaged, and at least two people being killed there.
+The event caused significant damage in the towns of Brawley, Imperial, El Centro, Calexico and Mexicali and was responsible for nine fatalities.
+Imperial appeared to receive the most damage and was described as "razed" with at least 80 percent of its buildings damaged and at least two people killed.
 It was felt as far afield as Los Angeles and Tucson, Arizona.

 The earthquake also caused substantial damage to irrigation systems over a very wide area of the valley, with the canals of the Imperial Irrigation District being breached in multiple locations.
 With ninety percent of the damage done to the canals south of the international border, water rationing became necessary in Brawley and Imperial during the days following the earthquake spanning the restoration period.
 The canals brought water from the Mexican side of the border to the United States and supplied 3000 miles of irrigation waterways and ditches in the Imperial Valley.
 The primary trunkline was the Alamo Canal and it sustained nine breaks, each several hundred feet in length, along a twenty-mile stretch between Sharp's heading and Cudahy check.

 In Mexico, a 427 m long wooden flume was completely destroyed south of Mexicali where the Solfatara canal crossed the New River, and water storage tanks were destroyed at Imperial and Holtville.
 The railroad system also suffered damage, with bent rails and damage to several bridges.
 The heaviest damage in Mexicali, the capital of the State of Baja California, was a fire which destroyed a hotel there.
 The fire was blamed on a short circuit.